mathkimchi/singularity/DEVLOG.md

 it actually fixed it with a surprisingly consise fix (one new function `send_frames_surface_tree` defined and just call it once, and the function itself is also like 20 lines.)

+2026-09-04 07:15PM

+I asked AI how I would best do the event forwarding to the wl app from the wl surface applet, and it said to make a new event.
+But I realized this is something I already know how to do on my own, (as opposed to with some of the other smithay problems which stems from lack of documentation) there's really no reason to ask AI.

+I decided on something rly jank, which is to include a key event queue going from the singularity applet to smithay app on registering.
+It sets the keyboard focus to the place, then does a press then unpress.

+2026-09-04 10:04PM

+...huh, it is pretty much not working, but in my testing (consisting of mashing a bunch of buttons), suddenly, all the stuff I typed in was processed then nothing happened again.